Craft the Leather (Summer 2024)

 I. 1

-I consumed videos of cows’ behaviors, read about their lives, pored over technical illustrations to understand how their bodies function.
-From this, a love story emerged: a herder so awestruck by his wards that he begins to take on their likeness, using objects made from the very materials these animals left behind.
+I consumed videos of cows’ behaviors, read about them, referennced technical illustrations to understand how their bodies function.
+From this, a love story emerged: a herder so awestruck by his wards that he begins to take on their likeness, using objects made from the materials these animals left behind.

-In creating these objects, boots, a bag, and a whip, I have been intentional in every decision, using techniques that both embellish and serve a functional purpose.
+In creating these objects, boots, a bag, and a whip, I have been intentional, using techniques that both embellish and serve a functional purpose.
 Humor weaves through these pieces, which focus on the feet, stomach, and tail.
 The feet, for the weight the animals once bore and how their hooves shape the ground they walk.
-The stomach, for its specialized and complex endless digestion.
+The stomach for its strange power to turn grass into all we desire.
 And the tail, a corporeal tool often overlooked, used to swat away flies and protect the hide.
 My whip/swatter is a play upon the way in which we interact with and herd these animals.
 These investigations led me to design a particular silhouette for the boots, to inject cow bones into the boots’ heels and the whip/swatter handle, and to derive the bag forms from the physical characteristics of the cows’ stomach components.

 \